TrueBlocks/trueblocks-docker/README.md

 ## Before running

 Before you bring the TrueBlocks docker container up, take the time to configure the following options:
 - what port do you want to run the trueblocks api server on?
-Set this in docker-compose.yml.
+Set this in .env file.
 Right now, the ports line reads 80:80.
 If you want to change this from port 80 to, say, 8181, then change this to 8181:80.
+- If you are running TrueBlocks on your computer, copy trueblocks.local.env.example as trueblocks.local.env.
 - What is your node's RPC endpoint?
-Set your RPC endpoint in the **trueblocks.public.dappnode.eth.env** file to `RPC_PROVIDER=http://your-rpc-provider:port`.
+Set your RPC endpoint in the **trueblocks.local.env**, or if running on DAppNode **trueblocks.public.dappnode.eth.env**, file to `RPC_PROVIDER=http://your-rpc-provider:port`.
 Note that finding your RPC endpoint can initially be quite difficult (see [What is my RPC endpoint?](#what-is-my-rpc-endpoint)).
 - Now you're ready to run trueblocks!

 ## First run